 This tutorial shows how to add a knit waistband to the vest from the Campbell Jacket and Vest PDF sewing pattern.
 PLEASE NOTE: the free Basic Campbell Vest has now been retired.
 There is a 20% off code for the Campbell Jacket and Vest available on the original Basic Campbell Vest page.

-BUT… this technique can be used in exactly the same way to add a knit waistband to the Campbell Jacket and Vest! (all closure options will work, including zipper)
+This technique can be used in exactly the same way to add a knit waistband to the jacket as well. (all closure options will work, including zipper)

 AND!!!!
 You could use the exact same technique to add knit cuffs to the Campbell Jacket!
 You would just need to sew the cuff to one sleeve before you start constructing the jacket (stretching the cuff to match the sleeve width), and then do everything else as per usual, except needing to stretch the cuff gently when you connect the two sleeves.
 The measurements for the cuffs would be calculated in the same way as the waistband, as detailed below.